Scott Moore (television executive)

 Scott Moore is a Canadian television executive.
 He is the former director of CBC Sports and head of production for Rogers Communications' Sportsnet and NHL properties.
-He was appointed on March 1, 2007, succeeding Nancy Lee.
-On November 9, 2010, Moore left CBC and on the following day he was named president of broadcasting for Rogers Media.
+He was appointed director of CBC Sports on March 1, 2007, succeeding Nancy Lee.
+On November 9, 2010, Moore left CBC and on the following day he was named president of Sportsnet for Rogers Media.
+He retired from Rogers at the end of Oct.
+2018.